• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Homemade Butter is a handy ingredient for making ghee, sweets, cakes, savory, gravy and lot of dishes.
-Homemade Butter is made by churning the malai which we collect from boiled and cooled milk.
-How to make butter at home is explained in this post with step by step pictures and video.
+Homemade Butter is a handy ingredient for making ghee, sweets, cakes, gravy and lot of dishes.
+Homemade Butter is made by churning the malai / cream which we collect from boiled and cooled milk.
+Learn how to make butter at home with step by step pictures and video.

-Fresh Homemade Butter tastes so fresh and delicious without addictives and colors.
+Fresh Homemade Butter tastes so fresh and delicious without additives and colors.
 Are you wondering How to make butter at home then this post is just for you!
+Do try and enjoy homemade butter every time.

 About Homemade Butter

 Butter is called Makhan in Hindi and Vennai in Tamil.
-Homemade Butter is time consuming I agree but it is worth the time and effort I would say.
-Once you get the hang of making butter at home I am sure you will not look back for storebought butter at all.
+Homemade Butter is a time consuming process I agree but it is worth the time and effort I would say.
+Once you get the hang of making butter at home I am sure you will not look back for store bought butter at all.

 After collecting butter the remaining liquid is called buttermilk which can be consumed adding salt if you prefer.
-Butter removed buttermilk tastes so flavourful and delicious.
+Butter removed buttermilk tastes so flavorful and delicious.

 You can consume buttermilk as such or can use it for recipes which calls it like cookies, bread, rava idli, dhokla etc.